Zoning and Future Developments When Buying a House

 One suburb prospered when a shopping centre rose.
 Families arrived, children spilled into schools, and businesses flourished.
 House prices climbed.
 Another suburb declined when factories rose.
 Trucks thundered through the night, smoke settled on washing lines, and families sold at a loss to escape.

-Future developments to weigh
+Future developments to check for

 Closing Reflection